nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf52/developing.rst

    It must, however, be disabled when building update images.

 Both the :kconfig:option:`CONFIG_MCUBOOT_BOOTLOADER_MODE_DIRECT_XIP` and :kconfig:option:`CONFIG_MCUBOOT_BOOTLOADER_MODE_DIRECT_XIP_WITH_REVERT` Kconfig options automatically enable :kconfig:option:`CONFIG_BOOT_BUILD_DIRECT_XIP_VARIANT`, which allows to build application update images for both slots.
-To see which files are built when the option is enabled, go to the :ref:`app_build_mcuboot_output` page.
+To read about the files that are built when the option is enabled, refer to the :ref:`app_build_mcuboot_output` page.

 .. fota_upgrades_over_ble_mcuboot_direct_xip_nrfcdm_note_start